Deepa Kundur: Early life and education

-Kundur was born and raised in Toronto, Ontario, Canada by parents Prabha Shankar and Gheeta Kundur.
-She earned her Bachelor of Science, Master of Science and Ph.D. degrees in electrical and computer engineering from the University of Toronto (U of T).
+Kundur was born and raised in Toronto, Canada.
+She received her Bachelor of Applied Science (B.A.Sc.), Master of Applied Science (M.A.Sc.), and Doctor of Philosophy (Ph.D.) degrees in electrical and computer engineering from the University of Toronto in 1993, 1995, and 1999, respectively.

 Career

-Upon earning her Ph.D, Kundur accepted an assistant professorship at U of T's Department of Electrical and Computer Engineering.
-She left in 2003 to accept a similar position at Texas A&M University, before returning to U of T in 2012 as a full professor.
-From 2014 to 2016, Kundur held the position of Associate Chair, Division of Engineering Science.
-In this role at U of T, Kundur focused her research on using mathematical tools based in signal processing and applied cryptography, graph theory and dynamical systems.
-Following the 2015 Ukraine power grid hack, Kundur worked with Scott Sanner to co-develop an algorithm to detect anomalous behaviour in power grids to avoid cyber attacks.
-In recognition of her "contributions to signal processing techniques for multimedia and cybersecurity," Kundur was named a Fellow of the IEEE in 2015.
+Following completion of her Ph.D., Kundur joined the University of Toronto’s Department of Electrical and Computer Engineering as an assistant professor.
+In 2003, she accepted a faculty position at Texas A&M University before returning to the University of Toronto in 2012 as a full professor.

+From 2014 to 2016, she served as Associate Chair of the Division of Engineering Science at the University of Toronto.
+Her research during this period focused on the application of mathematical tools from signal processing, applied cryptography, graph theory, and dynamical systems to problems in cybersecurity and infrastructure resilience.
+Following the 2015 cyberattack on Ukraine’s power grid, she collaborated with colleagues to co-develop algorithms designed to detect anomalous behaviour in power systems and mitigate cyber-physical threats.

-Kundur was appointed Chair of U of T's Division of Engineering Science in 2017.
-In here first year as chair, she oversaw the establishment of Canada's first engineering major in Machine Intelligence.
-In 2024, Kundur was appointed a Tier 1 Canada Research Chair in Cybersecurity of Intelligent Critical Infrastructure.
+In 2017, Kundur was appointed Chair of the Division of Engineering Science.
+During her first year in this role, she oversaw the establishment of Canada’s first undergraduate engineering major in Machine Intelligence.
+In 2024, she was appointed a Tier 1 Canada Research Chair in Cybersecurity of Intelligent Critical Infrastructure.